couchbaselabs/react-native-couchbase-lite/README.md

-# react-native-couchbase-lite-android
+# react-native-couchbase-lite
-Couchbase Lite binding for react-native Android
+Couchbase Lite binding for react-native

-As the name imply, this moudle is only for Android.
+Only for Android at the moment.

 This moudle is based on [Getting Started with React Native Android and Couchbase Lite](http://blog.couchbase.com/2015/november/getting-started-with-react-native-android-and-couchbase-lite) by James Nocentini on Couchbase Blog.

 ### Installation

 ```
-$ npm install react-native-couchbase-lite-android --save
+$ npm install react-native-couchbase-lite --save
 ```

+## Android

 * Add dependency to `android/settings.gradle`
 ```
 ...
-include ':react-native-couchbase-lite-android'
+include ':react-native-couchbase-lite'
-project(':react-native-couchbase-lite-android').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-couchbase-lite-android/android')
+project(':react-native-couchbase-lite').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-couchbase-lite/android')
 ```

 * Add `android/app/build.gradle`